pmem/libpmemobj-cpp/README.md

 Latest releases can be found on the ["releases" tab](https://github.com/pmem/libpmemobj-cpp/releases).
 Up-to-date support/maintenance status of branches/releases is available on [pmem.io](https://pmem.io/libpmemobj-cpp).

+# Compatibility note #
+In libpmemobj 1.12 we introduced a new transaction handler type: [pmem::obj::flat_transaction](https://pmem.io/libpmemobj-cpp/master/doxygen/classpmem_1_1obj_1_1flat__transaction.html).
+By defining LIBPMEMOBJ_CPP_USE_FLAT_TRANSACTION you can make pmem::obj::transaction to be an alias to pmem::obj::flat_transaction.
+In 1.12 we have also changed the default behavior of containers' transactional methods.
+Now, in  case of any failure within such method, the outer transaction (if any) will not be immediately aborted.
+Instead, an exception will be thrown, which will lead to transaction abort only if it's not caught before tx scope ends.
+To change the behavior to the old one, you can set LIBPMEMOBJ_CPP_FLAT_TX_USE_FAILURE_RETURN macro to 0.
+Be aware that the old behavior can lead to segfaults in some cases (see tx_nested_struct_example in this [file](examples/transaction/transaction.cpp)).

 # How to build #

 ## Requirements: ##